Frequently Asked Questions

 Those with a SNAP card will be offered discounted admission, daily.

-Our first free access day will be our new Founders Day Celebration on June 8.
+Our first free access day was our new Founders Day Celebration on June 8.

 Visitors will also be able to visit more than 300 acres of Arboretum grounds at the Red Barn Reserve and Dutch Fork Wetlands free of charge, year round.